 - Air Traffic Control and Radio – New technology updates for ATC (based on Supercarrier) including new radio calls for a wide variety of functions.

 - Spherical Earth Map – Eventually DCS World looks set to bring in a spherical earth map.
 The map will operate separately from regional maps.
-This is likely to be a long term project.
+Eagle Dynamics says this is on hold awaiting technology improvements.

 - Weather improvements – Eagle Dynamics have provided dramatic improvements to the weather and are planning more.
-New fog system, more sophisticated cloud types, and a true dynamic weather system with evolving cloud types and high/low pressure.
+New fog system and more sophisticated cloud types are planned.
+A true dynamic weather system with evolving cloud types and high/low pressure may not be in the cards for some time.

 Announced aircraft modules